-Do You Need A GPS for Your Mexico Trip?
+Do You Need A GPS To Drive To Mexico?

-If you need a GPS, you need a Garmin
+If you want a GPS, you want a Garmin

 Don't have a GPS yet?
 No problem.
 Here is a link to my store on Amazon with GPS units, more books and, well, everything Amazon-ish.

 Talk about an uplifting story!
 There was a small company in Mexico called BiciMapas.
 They were created by Mexican map and GPS enthusiasts because they could not find decent GPS maps for Mexico.
 I was honored to be their representative for several years.
 Well, the Big Boys recognized BiciMapas excellence and Garmin started making them their map of Mexico.
 It could not have happened to a nicer group of people.
 I am very happy for them, even though I can no longer sell their maps (which was rather lucrative for me).
 So, if you already have a Garmin and need to update your Mexico map, you will get the same high-quality map I used to sell.

 However -- you only get the BiciMapas maps are Garmin's "topo maps."
 You get the City Navigator with your unit and have to pay extra for the better maps.
 Are they better than the Navteq maps Garmin preloads?
 Yes.
 Are they worth an extra $80 to you?
 They are to me, but I get off the toll roads.
 I don't go offroading, but I do go on secondary roads.
 You will have to decide for yourself.
 See if Garmin will provide you with a sample to help you make up your mind.

 Now, if you don't already have a GPS unit, how about buying it from Amazon via my link?
 You get the same great Amazon service and I get a few bucks.